Lucas-Jin-Qh/EventMamba/README.md

 # EventMamba Implementation

-This is an updated implementation of **EventMamba: Enhancing Spatio-Temporal Locality with State Space Models for Event-Based Video Reconstruction**.
+This is an unofficial implementation code base of the paper "**EventMamba: Enhancing Spatio-Temporal Locality with State Space Models for Event-Based Video Reconstruction**"

 ## Key Updates